asynchronics/st3/README.md

 ## Acknowledgements

-Although the implementation ended up quite different, the Tokio queue was an inspiration which also helped set the goal in terms of performance.
+Although the LIFO implementation ended up quite different, the Tokio FIFO queue was an inspiration which also helped set the goal in terms of performance.

 Tokio's queue is itself a modified version of Go's work-stealing queue.
 Go uses something akin to a Seqlock pattern where stealers optimistically read all items marked for stealing and later discard them if they have been concurrently evicted from the queue.
-Because of its stricter aliasing rules, Rust makes this pattern hard to implement so the Tokio queue was designed with the ability to "book" the items beforehand, an idea which *St³* borrowed.
+Because of its stricter aliasing rules, Rust makes this pattern hard to implement so the Tokio queue was designed with the ability to "book" the items beforehand, an idea which *St³*'s LIFO queue borrowed.

 ## License